darrenldl/sandboxing/README.md

 - `firefox-private-arch`
   - Same as `firefox-tmp`, but with Arch specific handling for using the hardened `user.js` transparently
+  - __Important__: Please check the `user.js` indeed loaded correctly, see https://github.com/pyllyukko/user.js/#verifying for how to verify
 - `thunderbird`
   - Persistent home as `~/sandboxing-sandboxes/firefox` on host
 - `discord`